mrnorman/YAKL/doc/random-timers.md

 Timers are active only with `YAKL_PROFILE` (or `YAKL_AUTO_PROFILE`).
 Disabled timer starts, stops, and printing do nothing;
 queries return zero.
 Enabled start/stop calls fence Kokkos before reading the clock.
 Timing therefore measures completed work but introduces synchronization.
+Elapsed time is measured with the monotonic `std::chrono::steady_clock`.

 Timers must be perfectly nested.
 The most recently started label must be the next one stopped.
 Stopping an empty stack, stopping a different label, or querying an unknown label is an error.
 Labels are compared by string, so distinct labels are not merged merely because their hashes collide.
 Reusing one label accumulates hits, last/min/max duration, and total duration.
+Recursive use of the same label records every invocation with its own start time and inclusive duration.
 Nested labels are displayed as parent/child relationships; a label observed under multiple parents is reported accordingly.

+Timer operations are thread-safe.
+Nesting is tracked independently for each host thread, while records with the same label are aggregated across threads.
+Duration and count queries and printed reports observe a consistent snapshot of completed timer updates.
+Direct unsynchronized access to `Toney`'s public storage is not part of this guarantee.

 `timer_print()` prints the current main timer hierarchy. `yakl::finalize()` prints it automatically when profiling is active.
+Finalization then clears timer records and per-thread nesting stacks so a later YAKL lifecycle interval starts with no timer history from the preceding interval.
 `yakl::Toney` is the underlying public timer type and exposes `start`, `stop`, duration/count queries, `print_main`, and `print`; direct use is possible, but the global wrappers supply the required device fence and compile-time disabling.